1.5 Simplified and traditional forms of Chinese characters

-The simplification of the 2000 characters involved reducing the number of strokes in most cases, while also preserving either the overall shape of the character or of one part of the character.
-In the table below are some examples of characters in both simplified and traditional form, and the number of strokes that these forms comprise.
+In most cases, the simplification of the 2000 characters involved reducing the number of strokes, while also preserving either the overall shape of the character or of one part of the character.
+Table 3shows some examples of characters in both simplified and traditional form, and the number of strokes that these forms comprise.

 |简体字 jiăntĭ zì||Strokes||繁体字 făntĭ zì||Strokes|